-Here’s how it went down: When extramarital rumors became investigations of Bill Clinton the right wing dug in and coined themselves as the “Party of Family Values” and had no tolerance for a president who betrayed those values.
+Here’s how it went down: When extramarital rumors became investigations of Bill Clinton the right wing dug in and coined themselves as the “Party of Family Values” with no tolerance for a president who betrayed those values.
 It became clear that Clinton was denying the truth and that many of the accusations were, indeed, true.
 On the left we found Clinton pretty indefensible, but we deluded ourselves into believing that bigger values were at stake and that his integrity as president was still intact.
 I say “deluded” because his behavior did put a stain on that integrity and his effectiveness as a leader.
 But it was partisan politics then as it is now.

 Today we have Donald Trump, the standard bearer of the Party of Family Values.
 Yet it is clear that his life has been one of philandering with even less regard than Clinton for moral conduct; layers of denials, lies, payoffs, and accusations of more sinister dimensions abound.
 The left wing now points this out with a vengeance after the Clinton investigation, and for the castigation of a man of genuine marital integrity, Barack Obama.
 But the right wing easily deflects any criticism of Trump with: “Democrats are hypocrites!
 You defended Clinton!”